SeaSparrowOG/DynamicContainerInventoryFramework/README.md

-## C.O.I.N.
-DLL
+## Dynamic Container Inventory Framework
-SKSE plugin that allows for C.O.I.N. to function independently.
+SKSE plugin that allows for distributing to container refs via rules.

 ## Building
 1. Install VCPKG and add its installation location in an environment variable called "VCPKG_ROOT".